KotlinBCN/kotlin-basics-talk/src/main/kotlin/com/kotlinbcn/kotlin/classes/properties/properties.md

 }
 ```

-Subsequent calls to lazyValue will return "Hello directly", by defaul that lambda is just executed only one for calculating initially the value.
+Subsequent calls to lazyValue will return "Hello directly", by default that lambda is just executed only one for calculating initially the value.

 And: